Lurk/filters/readme.md

     res.json(books);
 })
 ```
-and I also want to update the filter param in the browser URL to be able to send the link for this page to my colleague.
+and we also want to update the filter param in the browser URL to be able to send the link for this page to our colleague.
 ```TS
 const { protocol, host, pathname, search } = window.location;
 const params = new URLSearchParams(search);